Unrepl/unrepl/README.md

 Strings too long should be cut off by the printer.
 In which case `#unrepl/string [prefix #unrepl/... m]` is emitted with prefix being an actual prefix of the cut off repl with the following restriction: the cut can't occur in the middle of a surrogate pair; this restriction only holds for well-formed strings.

 ##### Caveats
+###### Position
+The elision should always be at the end of the collection.

 ###### Padding maps
-Elided maps representations must still have an even number of entries, so a second elision marker `#unrepl/... nil` is added to pad the representation.
-All data (if any) is supported by the elision in key position.
+Elided maps representations must still have an even number of entries, so a second elision marker `#unrepl/... nil` is added *as key* to pad the representation.
+All data (if any) is supported by the elision in value position.
 When splicing the expansion both markers are replaced.

 ###### Identity and value
 These maps may also have an `:id` key to keep elided values different when used in sets or as keys in maps.
 So either each elision get a unique id or the id may be value-based (that is: when two elisions ids are equal, their elided values are equal).
 When `:get` is provided there's no need for `:id` (because by definition the `:get` value will be unique or at least value-based).